NVIDIAGameWorks/Blast/README.md

 Documentation
 -------------

-See NvBlast/docs/api_docs/index.html for api documentation.
+See docs/api_docs/index.html for api documentation.

-See NvBlast/docs/source_docs/index.html for full source doxygen pages.
+See docs/source_docs/index.html for full source doxygen pages.

-See NvBlast/docs/release_notes.txt for changes.
+See docs/release_notes.txt for changes.

 Compiling
 ---------

 For windows (VS2013 and VS2015):
-* Run NvBlast/generate_projects_vcNNwinBB.bat, where NN = 12 or 14, and BB = 32 or 64, depending on which compiler
+* Run generate_projects_vcNNwinBB.bat, where NN = 12 or 14, and BB = 32 or 64, depending on which compiler
 (vc12/vc14) you're using and which OS style (32 or 64 bit) you're targeting.
 This step will download all necessary dependencies that are not already downloaded into a folder NVIDIA/packman-repo at the root of your hard drive, so this might take some time the first time one of these scripts is run (or when a dependency version changes).
-* Open NvBlast/compiler/vcNNwinBB-cmake/BlastAll.sln.
+* Open compiler/vcNNwinBB-cmake/BlastAll.sln.
 This contains all Blast windows projects, including the low-level, toolkit, extensions, tools, tests, and sample.
-* If you run the sample, you should first run NvBlast/download_sample_resources.bat.
+* If you run the sample, you should first run download_sample_resources.bat.
 This will load complex asset files with nontrivial graphics meshes.
 Without these assets, only procedurally-generated box assets are available in the sample.